Will the Leader of the House please give us the forthcoming business?

 May I associate myself, Mr Speaker, with your kind words to Rui, and to the House staff for all they have done over the past few months?

 In September, children in this country will be returning to their schools.
-Around the world it is estimated that over 1 billion children have not been in school during the covid-19 crisis.
+Around the world, it is estimated that over 1 billion children have not been in school during the covid-19 crisis.
 The Malala Fund this week estimates that in September there will be some 10 million children, mainly girls, who will never return to school.
-May we have a debate in Government time in September to mark that milestone and to talk about the Government’s own pledge for 12 years of quality education for every child in the world?
+May we have a debate in Government time in September to mark that milestone, and to talk about the Government’s own pledge of 12 years of quality education for every child in the world?

 There has been a significant increase in the number of individuals in Vietnam imprisoned for non-violent expression of their beliefs, with as many as 251 prisoners of conscience being held in 2019 alone, according to a new report by the United States Commission on International Religious Freedom.
 Many of them are Christians who have also seen a worrying increase in persecution.
 For example, the family of imprisoned pastor Nguyen Trung Ton was recently subject to violence and detention by Vietnamese authorities.
 Will the Leader of the House—he is always very helpful—agree to a statement or a debate on these ongoing developments?